scole02/DSI_tutorial/README.md

 Note: This instance of Jupyter Lab does NOT save your progress, if your session times out or the page closes, all your progress will be lost!
 Download the notebook if you wish to continue later.

-6.Click on &quot;tutorial.ipynb&quot; and open the notebook
+6.Click on &quot;Intro to Jupyter Notebook.ipynb&quot; and open the notebook